lino-framework/lino/docs/dev/ml/cal.rst

     A Task is when a user plans to to something
     (and optionally wants to get reminded about it).

+    .. attribute:: state

+        The state of this Task. one of :class:`TaskStates`

 .. class:: RecurrentEvent